Randolph Field ISD Gifted and Services Remote Learning Overview

 • Develop and/or identify appropriate curricula, instruction, and materials to support services and student goals.

-• Provide trained professionals, teachers, administrators, and counselors on each campus with knowledge and skills necessary to provide services for the gifted and talented students and implement services for identified students.
+• Provide trained professionals, teachers, administrators, and counselors on each campus with knowledge and skills necessary to provide services for gifted and talented students and implement services for identified students.

 • Involve parents and community members in the implementation of gifted and talented services.